 1. Check your tire pressure: Tire pressure can easily be forgotten.
 If they aren’t properly inflated, you can decrease your gas mileage up to 0.6 MPG.
 Also, if you come across any inclement weather during your header travel, over or under inflated tires can cause a loss of traction and lead to an accident.
 Tires should be checked before your header journey to keep you safe.

 2. Spark Plugs: When is the last time you checked or changed your spark plugs?
 A dirty, corroded or improperly installed spark plug can leave you stranded on the side of the road during your header travel.
 It will also decrease your MPG by a whole 2 MPG.

 3. Don’t wait for an empty gas tank to fill up: Once your gas tank drops below half-full, it becomes easier for the remaining gas to evaporate.
 As you travel to your Thanksgiving destination, fill up when you’re down to half a tank.
 You’ll be able to take more breaks and rest to keep you energized during your trip and you’ll save some money at the gas pump.

 4. Your headlights could just be dirty, not dim: You don’t need to spend hundreds of dollars for brighter headlights during your Thanksgiving commute.
 Chances are they just need to be cleaned, not replaced.
 Our shop will polish and clean your headlights for a fraction of what replacement lights would cost.

-If you’re looking to hit the road for the holidays stop by our shop; we’ll provide some of the best auto repair in Albuquerque.
+If you’re looking to hit the road for the headers stop by our shop; we’ll provide some of the best auto repair in Albuquerque.